PS Form 3624: Nonprofit Mailing Application

 Content Restrictions

-Not all mail qualifies for non-profit rates.
+Not all mail qualifies for nonprofit rates even after authorization.
 The content must further your organization's stated purpose.
-Items that don't qualify include: cooperative mailings with for-profit entities, mailings primarily designed to sell goods/services, and travel advertising (even for non-profit tours).
-Cornerstone helps ensure your mail content meets USPS non-profit content standards.
+Pieces that don't qualify: cooperative mailings with for-profit entities, content primarily designed to sell goods or services, and travel advertising (even for nonprofit tours).
+Cornerstone reviews mail piece content before production.

 1